ERIS: Enhancing Privacy and Scalability in Federated Learning via Federated Shard Aggregation: eris

 \section{\textsc{eris}}

-In this work, we propose \textsc{eris}, a novel serverless FL framework designed to address key limitations of traditional systems.
-This section formalizes the problem setting (Section \ref{sec:prob_definition}), describes the pipeline (Section \ref{sec:eris_pipeline}), provides theoretical foundations for the convergence of the learning process (Section \ref{sec:covergence_theory}), and establishes an information-theoretic upper bound on the privacy leakage (Section \ref{sec:privacy_theory}).
+In this work, we propose \textsc{eris}, a novel FL framework designed to address key limitations in privacy, scalability, and utility.
+This section states the design goals (Section~\ref{sec:design_goals}), describes the pipeline (Section~\ref{sec:eris_pipeline}), provides theoretical foundations for the convergence of the learning process (Section~\ref{sec:covergence_theory}), and establishes an information-theoretic upper bound on privacy leakage (Section~\ref{sec:privacy_theory}).